mysociety/alaveteli/docs/running/holding_pen.md

   letter of the email address when they copy-and-paste it.
 Or if they copy it manually and simply get it wrong.

-* **the message is sent to multiple (valid) email addresses**<br>
+* **the message is sent to multiple (valid) email addresses and one bad one**<br>
-  Sometimes an officer working for an authority may attempt to send email using a collection of email addresses for you site.
-When this happens &mdash;
+  Sometimes an officer working for an authority may attempt to send email using a collection of email addresses for your site.
+This is allowed, and the response will be sent to each of them.
+However, if any of those addresses are wrong (even just one), the response will go into the holding pen.
-  an incoming email is addressed to *more than one* valid email addresses &mdash;
-  Alaveteli will direct it into the holding pen because it cannot decide which, if any, is the correct one.

 * **there's something unusual about the way it was sent**<br>
   For example, if it was delivered here because the address is in the `Bcc:`